What are the practical implications of Third Way? What does it look like?

 No, not at all.
 If anything, being Third Way is largely about recognizing that every person has beliefs and convictions about faith, morality, etc. that are deeply seated and very important to them.
 For us at Newsong, one’s ability to belong is not predicated on believing or valuing all of the same things.

 In the Bible, Romans 14:1-4 addresses a heated disagreement about the practice of eating meat which had previously been offered to idols in pagan temples.
-This was very polarizing topic among followers of Jesus back in the day.
-Some people in the people believed that the practice was absolutely sinful while others thought the practice was completely permissible.
+This was a very polarizing topic among followers of Jesus back in the day.
+Some people in the church believed that the practice was absolutely sinful while others thought the practice was completely permissible.
 The biblical writer addressed the matter by acknowledging that a person’s individual faith convictions will sometimes lead to different conclusions.
 He then exhorts his readers to stop judging one another, to seek peace and to avoid quarrels.

 Does Newsong believe that being gay is a sin?

 Newsong does not represent a monolith of shared beliefs by everyone in all matters of life or practice.
 We do expect that for those who participate in community life at Newsong, there are differing opinions about what is/or is not sin.